 - 2/3 cup milk (dairy or non-dairy--I recommend a thicker milk; I used a combo of almond milk and full-fat coconut milk)

-- ¾ cup grated sharp cheddar cheese (omit for dairy free or use Daiya dairy-free cheddar-style cheese shreds)
+- ¾ cup grated sharp cheddar cheese (see notes for dairy-free options)

 - 1 tbsp dried parsley